HarryFoster1812/CountryCollide/readme.md

 ## 🧠 Theme: *Worlds Colliding*

-This year’s Great Uni Hack theme invited teams to imagine what happens when different worlds meet — across culture, data, and technology.
-**Country Compare** brings that idea to life by literally colliding *countries*: combining their data, culture, and identity to create new, imagined nations.

 ---

 ## 🚀 What It Does

-**Country Compare** is an interactive web platform where users can explore, compare, and creatively merge two countries.
+**Country Collide** is an interactive web platform where users can explore, compare, and creatively merge two countries.
 Using real-world data, AI reasoning, and cultural context, it helps you visualize what happens when nations blend — and even plan your next trip there.

 ---